 During CSG construction period (2011 - 2014): A visible increase in individual wealth was reported by some; "at school pickup, we saw people driving big new cars".
 Some people on lower incomes are reported to have moved to Wallumbilla from Roma, where the cost of living was higher.
 New businesses established in town.
 The local store was reported to have broadened its product range to include 'luxury' items.
-Interviewees believe that some people and businesses in town prospered, as evidenced by the individual and business income data.
+Interviewees believe that some people and businesses in town prospered.
 For many others, life is said to have gone on as usual; "it [CSG] wasn't really a big deal".
 The cost of living in Wallumbilla reportedly increased during this period.